 Director of Legal Resources at Law Society of Saskatchewan

-Melanie is responsible for the administration of the traditional library and developing a strategic plan for the management of legal information within the Law Society and the province.
+Melanie Hodges Neufeld is the Director of Legal Resources at the Law Society of Saskatchewan.
+In addition to being responsible for the administration of the traditional library, Melanie is responsible for developing and recommending a strategic plan for the management of legal information within the Law Society and the province, and various access to justice initiatives.

 Sarah Wipperman